 In the end, Congress created the Small Business Protection Act of 1996.
 The act would consist of seventeen amendments to the previous corporation tax regime.

 Among the many provisions, the amendments allow for an S corp to own stock in a C corporation, and that stock can be in any percentage, whereas a C corporation or LLC cannot own stock in an S corp.
 The reason for limiting C corporation and LLC ownership in S corps is because S corps have statutorily strict stock classification and ownership rules.

 With that said, there are very real advantages in forming your business as an LLC over an S corp.
 If you intend, in forming the corporation, to have less than 75 shareholders and you can appreciate the benefits of pass-through taxation then an LLC is probably for you.

-Note that under an LLC the tax scheme is “taxation irrespective of distribution,” which means that you are taxed regardless of whether the LLC distributes its earning to its members.
+Note that under an LLC the tax scheme is “taxation irrespective of distribution,” which means that you are taxed regardless of whether the LLC distributes its earnings to its members.
 If this is an issue and you otherwise meet the legal requirements for an S corp, an S corp can help make your business more profitable, and it can be attractive to the right investors.

 For example, an S corp has many of the same protections as an LLC but is limited to between 75 and 100 shareholders, and no shareholder can be in the form of an IRA or corporation.
 In contrast, an S corp can have members who are corporations.
-This makes the idea a buyback or buyout of stock more limiting for an S corp that wants to convert its status to an LLC.
+This makes the idea of a buyback or buyout of stock more limiting for an S corp that wants to convert its status to an LLC.

 Furthermore, with the management flexibility afforded by the Operating Agreement of an LLC and the relaxed rules and procedures that are associate with the corporate formalities of an S corp, incorporating as an LLC can often be the better and more attractive option.